 A visit to the highest mountain in England and Wales

-How about a visit to Mount Snowdon (Yr Wyddfa in Welsh)?
+How about a visit to Mount Snowdon (Yr Wyddfa in Welsh) in the Snowdonia National Park?
 Discover this jaw dropping and breathtaking mountain range - the highest mountain in Wales and England.
 Standing tall over the village of Llanberis, Snowdon, the range, with its jagged peak offers far-reaching views towards Anglesey, Pembrokeshire and Ireland.
 For experienced climbers there are six different paths on offer to challenge and conquer this 1,085 metre (3,560 feet) giant, but don’t worry, there’s also the Snowdon Mountain Railway, a train that travels to the top, to enjoy the spectacular views.

 Adventure Tours UK offer something different and will leave the team feeling rewarded.
 Just an hour’s drive south east of Llandudno is Pontcysyllte Aqueduct, or more easily translated to (pont-ker-suck-tay), which means the bridge that connects, is the highest aqueduct in the world and listed as a UNESCO World Heritage site.
 Exclusive groups can travel in canoes and paddle across the aqueduct, taking in the breathtaking views, learning more about this inspiring piece of engineering, which was developed during the industrial revolution.
 The aqueduct at its highest point spans an eye watering height of 126 foot/ 38.4 metres high, and is not for the faint-hearted when looking down, but an inspiring lifetime experience to remember, if brave enough to do it.

 Adventure Tours UK run a number of activities and courses in Wales, including coasteering, hiking, climbing and wellbeing retreats and can arrange everything from transport to guiding.

 A good night's sleep.